PSergio984/Balangay-Of-The-Forgotten/IMPLEMENTATION_SUMMARY.md

 ### Combat Scene

 - [ ] Heroes from all filled slots spawn in combat
-- [ ] Heroes have correct stats from HeroData and preset modifiers
+- [ ] Heroes have correct stats from preset FIXED values (NOT hero base stats)
 - [ ] Heroes have correct decks
 - [ ] Heroes have correct animations
 - [ ] Console shows hero spawn messages